aaronbloomfield/pdr/labs/lab04/index.md

 ### <a name="arrays">Primitive Arrays in C++</a> ###

-For the pre-lab, you should have read the [Readings](../../docs/readings.html) on arrays, if you feel you need a bit more background.
+If you feel you need a bit more background on arrays, there are [readings](../../docs/readings.html#arrays) available.
 Note how two (or higher) dimensional arrays are stored in row-major order (as described in the [04-arrays-bigoh slide set](../../slides/04-arrays-bigoh.html)) in C++, as opposed to being stored as arrays of arrays in Java.

 For this part, you will need to add a bit of code to your inlab4.cpp file.
 You program should show a clear separator where the previous section's part of inlab4.cpp ends and where this section's part of inlab4.cpp begins.
 The additional code should declare a one dimensional array of chars and a one dimensional array of ints: